thexerocouk/thexerocouk.github.io/_posts/2025-05-31-wireless-pivots.md

 	1. What happens first, is the WiFi Client (Supplicant) sends Probe requests looking for a previously known network.

-	2.The AP with that network responds to the STA.
+	2. The AP with that network responds to the STA.

-	3.The STA then begins the authentication and get a response.
+	3. The STA then begins the authentication and get a response.

-	4.And lastly the association request and response are transmitted.
+	4. And lastly the association request and response are transmitted.

 There are a couple more steps, but hopefully you get the idea, the STA initiates everything.